HCI-2015/Ice-Thickness-Mapping-Application/README.txt

 This is a test from Zichengs
-This is a test from Jiancheng
+This is a test from Jiancheng Li test2